Dynamic Gaussian Marbles for Novel View Synthesis of Casual Monocular Videos: Method

 In addition to local isometry, we incorporate an instance isometry loss that guides each unique semantic instance to move in a nearly-isometric manner.
 That is, when rendering into frame $j$, we select a random frame $i$ and compute the instance isometry loss as follows:

-where $Y(g)$ denotes all Gaussians with the same semantic instance label.
-Taken together, our final isometry loss is a weighted combination of the two:
+where $Y(g)$ denotes Gaussians with the same semantic label.
+Our final isometry loss is a combination of the local and instance losses.

 \paragraph{3D Alignment Loss} When merging two distinct sets of Gaussian marbles, it is important that the two sets not only align in the projected image plane, but also in 3D space.
-Notably without guiding the optimization towards 3D alignment, we find the resulting merge is ``cloudy'' in 3D (or in novel views), even if the training-view 2D projection is sharp.
+Without guiding the optimization towards 3D alignment, it is possible for the resulting merge to be ``cloudy'' in 3D (and in novel views), even if the training-view 2D projection is sharp.
+This is especially the case when off-the-shelf depth estimation is inconsistent across time.

-Our 3D alignment loss consists of two parts.
-First, we reduce the total variation of all Gaussian depths, to bring more Gaussians to the surface of the scene.
-Concretely, for each pixel, we regularize the Gaussians contributing to that pixel to have a similiar depth: